 Yet no two women experience the stages of menopause in the same way.
 And because it is such a crucial and broad issue, Schmitt suggests that women make an additional appointment with their healthcare providers to discuss any uncertainties they have.
 Then, the provider can better understand their concerns and make the appropriate treatment recommendations.

 While it’s important to discuss your specific set of symptoms with your doctor, the following are non-hormonal possibilities that may warrant some consideration when looking to ease the transition from peri- to postmenopausal:

-- Phytoestrogens: These are plant-derived substances with estrogen-like affects.
+- Phytoestrogens: These are plant-derived substances with estrogen-like effects.
 Examples of phytoestrogens include soybeans, soy products, red clover, flax seeds, and yams.
-Schmitt says these foods, especially soy products, are popular choices for women because people who consume them tend to have less hot flashes.
+Schmitt says these foods, especially soy products, are popular choices for women because people who consume them tend to have fewer hot flashes.

 - Herbal Remedies: There are many herbal remedies on the market, but some of the more common supplements used to reduce the symptoms of menopause include black cohosh, ginseng, St. John’s wort, and ginkgo biloba.
 “We do not recommend some of these herbal supplements for women on blood thinners,” Schmitt cautions, “as it can increase the risk of bleeding.”
 These remedies should also not be used to treat depression.

 - Treatments for dryness/itching: During menopause, it’s not uncommon for women to experience symptoms like dryness, itching, and pain during intimacy.
 Localized moisturizers, Schmitt says, can help restore moisture to the tissues.

 Though the above treatments can be obtained without prescriptions, note, again, that you should always consult your doctor before using them.
 They shouldn’t replace your doctor’s recommended treatment, though they may be able to supplement it and further increase your quality of life.

 In addition, women may want to incorporate the following: